Rohithmarktricks/DDPG_Continuous_Control/README.md

 State Space
 -
 The agent is trained from vector input data (not the raw pixels as input data).
-The state space consists of 33 variables corresping to position, rotation, velocity and angular velocities of the arm.
+The state space consists of 33 variables corresponding to position, rotation, velocity and angular velocities of the arm.

  Action Space
  -
-Since we are training an agent to take actions that can have continuous values, the action here is a vector of 4 number, corresponding to torque applicable to two joints.
+Since we are training an agent to take actions that can have continuous values, the action here is a vector of 4 numbers, corresponding to torque applicable to two joints.
 And, every entry in the action vector (consisting 4 entries) should be a number between -1 and 1.

 Reward: